 As explained already, the Buyer is only obliged to sell back equivalent collateral securities to the Seller at the end of a repo.
-'Equivalent' means collateral that is economically but not legally identical to that purchased at the start.
-In other words, the collateral to be repurchased is fungible with the collateral sold at the start.
-The Buyer needs this flexibility in order to be able to exercise his right to reuse the collateral during the term of a repo by repoing or selling the collateral to a third party.
-If the Buyer sells the collateral to a third party, he is unlikely to be able to recover the same holding of collateral (ie legally identical) in order to be able to return to the Seller on the Repurchase Date but he should be able to buy back the same type of collateral (ie economically identical).
+'Equivalent' means collateral securities that isare economically but not legally identical to that purchased at the start.
+In other words, the collateral securities to be repurchased isare fungible with the collateral securities sold at the start.
+In practice, this means the equivalent collateral securities are a different part of the same issue (eg usually the same ISIN).
+The Buyer needs this flexibility in order to be able to exercise his right to reusere-use the collateral securities during the term of a repo by repoing or selling the collateral securities to a third party.
+If the Buyer sells the collateral securities to a third party, he is unlikely to be able to recover the same holding of collateral securities (ie legally identical) in order to be able to return to the Seller on the Repurchase Date but he should be able to buy back the same type of collateralsecurities (ie economically identical).
 Consider the following example.
 Assume party A buys 10 million of a certificated bond issue (say, certificate 123) through a repo from party B and sells those bonds outright to party C. At the end of the repo, party A will have to buy 10 million of the same bond issue (certificate 123) outright in order to sell back to party B to close out the repo.
-Whether party B can buy back from party C or has to buy back from a fourth party, party A is highly unlikely to receive exactly the same certificates.
-However, he should be able to buy back other certificates of the same issue (eg certificate 129).
+Whether party BA can buy back from party C or has to buy back from a fourth party, party A is highly unlikely to receive exactly the same certificates.
+However, he should be able to buy back other certificates of the same issue (eq certificate 129).
 In other words, he should be able to buy back economically but not legally-identical collateral.
 And as Party B should be indifferent between different certificates of the same bond issue, there should be no problem in limiting the obligation of the Buyer to returning such equivalent collateral.
+If Party A had to return certificate 123, it would deter him from re-using the bond.
+This might be seen by a court as an indication that Party A was not, in fact, the legal owner but a lender with only a security interest in the bond.
+In that case, if Party B defaulted, Party A would be sucked into the long, uncertain and contested insolvency process.